sunlightlabs/hacks/README.md

 # sunlightlabs/hacks

-We at sunlight have collected various shell related hacks over the many man years.
+We at sunlight have collected various shell related hacks over the many people years.
 Here's a repo full of them.

 @sunlightlabs